williamouyang/okta.github.io/_source/docs/api/resources/oauth2.md

 ##### Pre-defined scopes
 {:.beta}

-Pre-defined scopes includes [OIDC scopes](oidc.html#scope-dependent-claims-not-always-returned) and scopes start with "okta".
+Pre-defined scopes include [OIDC scopes](oidc.html#scope-dependent-claims-not-always-returned) as well as scopes that starts with "okta:".
 {:.beta}

 ##### Pre-defined claims in the header section